 Even if you find it difficult to ask for a raise, it is better not to beat about the bush.
 Just get to the point.
 It is fine to start with a few generalities, but if after half an hour you still haven’t asked for a raise, it is taking too long.

-Whether you want to attract personnel or are considering a career switch, the Robert Half Salary Guide contains all the information you need to make a well-informed decision.
-From salary scales and the latest fringe benefits to recruitment trends, our Salary Guide has it all.
+Whether you want to recruit staff or are considering a career switch, the Robert Half Salary Guide 2020 contains all the information you need to take the next step in a well-informed manner.
+From pay scales and the most recent fringe benefits to recruitment trends and information about a competitive salary: our Salary Guide has it all.